My book is an attempt to rediscover India : Ashutosh Mehndiratta

 What could have been better

-The only complaint I have with this novel is that the story is scattered.
+The only complaint I have with ‘Prelude to a Riot’ is that the story is scattered.
 One needs to pick the pieces to see the entire picture.
 It ends abruptly without telling how the lives have changed after the first violence took place.
 The author left it to our imaginations.

 Get all latest news, exclusive deals and Books updates.